masurp/ggmirt/README.md

 # ggmirt

 This package provides convenient plotting functions to extend the great package “mirt” with ggplot-based plotting functions.
-Additionally, it includes some additional summary functions.
+Although the `mirt` includes possibilites to plot various aspects relevant to understanding IRT analyses (e.g., item plots, trace-plots, etc.), it does not employ ggplot.
+This package provides some functions to recreate such plots with ggplot2.

 ### Installation